JoshuaWise/jellypromise/README.md

 ## Production Mode

 By default, long stack traces and warnings are turned on for superior debugging capabilities.
-However, if `process.env.NODE_ENV === 'production'`, they will be turned off for performance reasons.
+However, if you use production mode, they will be turned off for performance reasons.

-You can also exclude these debugging features by using:
+To use production mode, just load the module this way:

 ```js
 var Promise = require('jellypromise/production');
 ```

-Setting `process.env.NODE_ENV` only works in Node.js.
-Even if you are using [browserify](https://github.com/substack/node-browserify), to use production mode in the browser, you must require `jellypromise/production`, as shown above.

 # API